Andrew Cavendish, 11th Duke of Devonshire: Other pursuits

 The duke followed the family tradition of owning racehorses, the most famous of which was Park Top, the subject of the duke's first published book, A Romance of The Turf: Park Top, which was published in 1976.
 His autobiography, Accidents of Fortune, was published just before his death in 2004.
 The duke had many disputes over the years with the ramblers who used the paths near Chatsworth.
 Eventually though, in 1991, he signed an agreement with the Peak National Park Authority opening 1,300 acres (5 km2) of his estate to walkers.
 He said that everyone was "welcome in my back garden".
 The duke's real estate holdings were vast.
 In addition to Chatsworth he also owned Lismore Castle in Ireland and Bolton Abbey in North Yorkshire.
 He also owned the bookshop Heywood Hill and the gentleman's club Pratt's.

 Devonshire was a major collector of contemporary British art, known especially for his patronage of Lucian Freud.
 He was one of the founders, and the chief patron of, the Next Century Foundation, in which capacity he hosted the private Chatsworth talks between representatives of the governments of the Arab world and Israel.
 The duke was listed at number 73 in the Sunday Times Rich List of the richest people in Great Britain in 2004.

 Family

 Marriage

-In 1941, the then Lord Andrew Cavendish married the Hon.
-Deborah Mitford (31 March 1920 – 24 September 2014), one of the Mitford sisters, in The Priory Church of St Bartholomew The Great - West Smithfield, City of London.
+In 1941, the then Lord Andrew Cavendish married The Honourable Deborah Freeman-Mitford (31 March 1920 – 24 September 2014), youngest daughter of David Freeman-Mitford, 2nd Baron Redesdale, and one of the Mitford sisters, in the Priory Church of St Bartholomew-the-Great, Smithfield, London.

 Four of the couple's seven children died soon after birth, and the Duke's extramarital affairs became public after he appeared as a witness at a burglary trial and was forced to admit, under oath, that he was on holiday with one of a series of younger women when the crime occurred at his London home.

 The Duke, however, claimed that much of his marriage's success was due to the Duchess's tolerance and broadmindedness.
-The Duchess, as chatelaine, was largely responsible for the success of Chatsworth as a commercial endeavour.
+The Duchess, as châtelaine, was largely responsible for the success of Chatsworth as a commercial endeavour.